Linuxfabrik/monitoring-plugins/check-plugins/redfish-firmwareinventory/README.md

 * Queries `/redfish/v1/UpdateService/FirmwareInventory` to enumerate firmware components
 * For each component, reads the name, installed version, manufacturer, release date and health status
+* Reads each collection in a single request via the Redfish `$expand` query where the controller supports it, otherwise falls back to one request per member
 * Uses HTTP Basic authentication if `--username` and `--password` are provided
 * Lists every component, since this check doubles as a firmware version inventory